Every day for two weeks…

 How to make chocolate mousse:

 In a medium-size mixing bowl, mix 1/4 cup of sugar with a couple of spoonfuls of water and microwave for 1 minute to make a sugar syrup.
-Add six ounces (six squares) of semi-sweet baking chocolate and 4 tablespoons of unsalted butter (1/2 stick).
+Add a bag of dark chocolate chips (10 oz.) and 4 tablespoons of unsalted butter (1/2 stick).
 Microwave for two more minutes, take it out and stir until all the chocolate is melted.